spectreconsole/spectre.console/docs/input/cli/autocompletion.md

 .\AutoCompletion.exe completion powershell --install | Out-String | Invoke-Expression
 ```

-You can test the completion feature by using the `cli complete` command:
+## How integrations get the suggestions

+The shell integration uses the `cli complete` command to get the suggestions for the current command line like this:

 ```powershell
 .\AutoCompletion.exe cli complete "Li"